flashlin/Samples/torch-qa/fine-tune/data-user/baccarat.md

 * Game Pace and Complexity:
 Baccarat games might be slower-paced and more intricate due to involving more rules and variations.
 Dragon Tiger typically has a faster pace and is simpler as it only involves comparing the values of two cards.

+Question: What is Pair Bets in Baccarat?
+Answer: Live Baccarat pair bet game rules are almost the same as traditional baccarat, the difference is you can also bet on player pair / banker pair as well as player / banker wins.
+Player / banker first and second hand have to make a pair in order to win.
+Payout is 11 to 1.

+Question: What is Burn Card?
+Answer: In Baccarat, a "Burn Card" refers to a card removed from the top of the deck before the start of each game.
+This card is not used in that specific round and is discarded or "burned."
+This practice is implemented to prevent cheating or any potential impact on the game, ensuring fairness and randomness in the round.
+The Burn Card is meant to enhance the integrity of the game, ensuring reliability and fairness in the gameplay.

+Question: Will a Burn Card be used in Baccarat?
+Answer: The dealer does not perform burn card between the games.

+Question: When will reshuffles occur in baccarat?
+Answer: The Operator reserves the rights to reshuffle the particular decks of cards if any human or non-human errors occur during cards shuffling.

+Question: What are the rules regarding electronic malfunctions in Baccarat?
+Answer:
+* The card is scanned by the dealer and the result will be displayed on the Players' computer screen.
+If any card fails to scan, the dealer will re-scan the card in order to display the result to the Players.
+* Any failure of the Players' equipment including but not limited to network connection or computer problems, will not void the game result.
+Players can check their own bet history on the Report section.
+* Any Operator system malfunction and / or hardware failure during Live Baccarat will void the play and the particular table will be closed.

+Question: How is a failed card scan handled by the dealer in Baccarat?
+Answer: The card is scanned by the dealer and the result will be displayed on the Players' computer screen.
+If any card fails to scan, the dealer will re-scan the card in order to display the result to the Players.

+Question: What happens if a player loses internet connection during a Baccarat game?
+Answer: Any failure of the Players' equipment including but not limited to network connection or computer problems, will not void the game result.
+Players can check their own bet history on the Report section.

+Question: What happens if there's a system failure in Baccarat?
+Answer: Any Operator system malfunction and / or hardware failure during Live Baccarat will void the play and the particular table will be closed.

+Question: What happens in Live Baccarat if there are network connection issues?
+Answer: Any problem with the players' devices will not affect the game result.

+Question: What action will be taken if the scan result fails to display on the player's computer screen in Live Baccarat?
+Answer: The dealer will rescan the card to display the result on the player's computer screen.

+Question: What occurs in Live Baccarat in case of an operator system malfunction or hardware failure?
+Answer: The game becomes void, and the particular table will be closed.

+Question: In the event of two or more cards being dealt simultaneously by accident during a round of baccarat, what will happen?
+Answer: The current round will be aborted, all bets will be returned, and the particular shoe will be replaced with a new shoe.

+Question: What will happen if any cards are revealed during shuffling?
+Answer: The particular shoe will be replaced, and the dealer will shuffle a new set of cards.

+Question: What will happen if any cards fall off the table?
+Answer: The current round will be aborted, and the particular shoe will be replaced with a new shoe.

+Question: What happens if the dealer deals an extra card after the current game is finished?
+Answer: The current game result will be considered valid, and the particular shoe will be replaced with a new shoe.

+Question: Who will handle a card being placed in the wrong position?
+Question: If a card is placed in the wrong position, how will it be handled?
+Answer: The supervisor will correct the card position according to the computer screen (correct position).

+Question: If the dealer deals an additional card after the current game ends, how will the outcome be handled?
+Answer: If the dealer deals an extra card after the current game is finished, the current game result will be considered valid, and the particular shoe will be replaced with a new shoe.

+Question: The process of making a complaint in Baccarat?
+Q: How to Complaint?
+Answer: If a Player wishes to make a complaint or dispute a game result, they must provide SBOBET Casino, the date and time of playing, Table ID, dealer's name and Round number at the time of contacting SBOBET Casino.
+Failure to do so will result in the complaint being rejected by SBOBET Casino.
+Video image of card dealing is kept for 24 hours.
+Players must address their complaint regarding the dispute within 24 hour of the dispute occurring.
+Any complaints submitted after 24 hours will be rejected by SBOBET Casino without further explanation.

+Question: What actions will SBOBET Casino take if a player raises a complaint regarding Baccarat after 24 hours?
+Answer: SBOBET Casino will reject the complaint without further explanation.

+Question: Within what time frame should a player raise a dispute complaint regarding Baccarat?
+Answer: Players must address their complaint within 24 hours of the dispute occurring.

+Question: How long does SBOBET Casino keep the video image of a Baccarat game?
+Answer: SBOBET Casino keeps the video image of card dealing for 24 hours.

+Question: What information does a player need to provide if they wish to complain about the result of a Baccarat game?
+Answer: Players must provide the date and time of playing, Table ID, dealer's name, and Round number at the time of contacting SBOBET Casino.

+Question: What happens if a player fails to provide the necessary information related to a Baccarat game when filing a complaint?
+Answer: The complaint will be rejected by SBOBET Casino.